elastic/elastic-agent-gcp-kubernetes-app/docs/installation.md

 Here are the steps to verify the installation worked as expected:
 1. ensure there are no errors in the installed Application page in the GCP Console;
 2. verify the Elastic Agent DaemonSet status, by clicking on it under Application Details; check Logs to ensure there are no errors;
-3. verify the Elastic Agent correctly enrolled with your Fleet instance;
+3. verify the Elastic Agent correctly enrolled with your Fleet instance; go to the Agents tab in Fleet and ensure the Agent is present and healthy.

 **NOTE** that unless you already configured a policy the Agent will not be collecting data.